Woman Makes Her Husband Choose Between Her And A Pit Bull That's About To Be Put Down By Animal Control

 Therapeutic approaches often include guided discussions on attachment, responsibility, and the emotional implications of pet ownership, which can lead to a more unified family decision regarding the pet.

-They can always own another pit bull once their family is in a good situation.
+They can always own another pit bull once their family is in a better situation.

-If the dog will be put down, it's not the original poster's (OP's) fault.
+If the dog is put down, it's not the original poster's (OP's) fault.

 She already suggested an excellent solution to prevent the death of the pit bull.
 But her husband isn't listening.